Loving Our Neighbors

 National and Global Partners

 Brethren Mennonite Council on LGBT Interests cultivates an inclusive church and society and cares for the Mennonite and Brethren lesbian, gay, bisexual, transgender, and allied community.
-Faith Mennonite provides office space and financial support for BMC, and has been a member of BMC’s Supportive Congregations Network since 2006.
+Faith Mennonite provides financial support for BMC, and has been a member of BMC’s Supportive Congregations Network since 2006.

 Mennonite Central Committee is the international relief, development, and peacemaking organization of the Mennonite Churches of North America.